Changes in the Aging Brain: Dementia Basics

 Know the four types, learn the common symptoms

-You may have heard of Alzheimer's disease as one form of dementia.
-But did you know that there are four main types of dementia?
+Many of us have heard of Alzheimer's, but there are actually four main types of dementia.
 Understanding dementia and your brain may help you identify common symptoms that you can discuss with your health care team.

 Symptoms differ depending on which parts of the brain are affected, and the stage of the disease.
 The most common symptoms include:

-Memory loss, like trouble with directions and familiar tasks
+Memory loss, including trouble with directions and familiar tasks

 Types of dementia